dot-build/eventdelegate/README.md

 # es-eventdelegate

-EventDelegate class to delegate DOM events (with no external dependencies)
+EventDelegate class to delegate DOM events.

+This is the same as the old school `jQuery.delegate` function, if you are _that_ old, but in a modern ES class way.

 ## Usage